Wilderness of Rocks Bouldering

 This entire area is protected as part of the Pusch Ridge Wilderness.
 Tread lightly and take pains to follow established approach routes.
 Refrain from recklessly destroying vegetation.
 No excessive landscaping.
 Never feed or disturb wildlife.

-Classic Climbing Routes in Wilderness of Rocks
+Classic Climbing Routes at Wilderness of Rocks